 The Stock Option Plan is a 10% "rolling" plan and, as in accordance with the policies of the TSX, the Company is required to seek shareholder approval of all unallocated entitlements under the Stock Option every three years.
-The Stock Option Plan was approved by the shareholders on June 29, 2010.
-In February 2011, as a result of changes to the Income Tax Act (Canada), the directors amended the Stock Option Plan in order to permit tax withholdings on option exercises.
-In accordance with the amendment procedures in the Stock Option Plan, this amendment was not required to be approved by the Company's shareholders.
+The Stock Option Plan was approved by the shareholders on June 29, 2010 and reapproved in accordance with TSX policies on May 15, 2013.

-Material Terms of the Stock Option Plan

-The following is a brief description of the material terms of the Stock Option Plan.
+See "Compensation Discussion & Analysis - Stock Option Plan" for a brief description of the material terms of the Stock Option Plan.